Arrival at any time at our hotel. We will meet with all participants in the hotel at 8:00pm to make sure everyone has arrived.

 This is a PRIVATE TOUR which means this is a tour for a couple, family, group of friends.
 Participants do not travel with others who they don’t know each other.

 During our photo tour to Japan we will combine nights in ryokan with nights in western hotels.
 Whether they are traditional Japanese inns or western hotels, all of them are mid-high or high class with good reputation or selected by tour leaders from their experiences.

 Restaurants are carefully selected to enjoy the varieties of Japanese food from sophisticated kaisei to homemade local food.
-Not to be forced to eat the same things together, some of the meals are not included.
-If breakfast or lunch is not included, since we normally go to a restaurant together for breakfast or lunch, you just choose what you would like to eat and you pay for it.
-If dinner is not included, each person can choose a restaurant to dine.
-If you don’t want to look for a restaurant, you can also go to a restaurant where the tour leaders go, and you just pay for what you eat.
+On this tour, all breakfast and 4 dinners are included.
+Since we go to a restaurant together for lunch, you just choose what you would like to eat and you pay for it.
+For the nights witout included dinner, your group can choose a restaurant to dine out or eat at the hotel.

 If anybody has allergy or food intolerance problems, or is a vegetarian, we will try to make the necessary changes in the menus when it is possible.

 The tour price will depend on the number of participants.